Digital-Humans-23/a1/README.md

 - Functions:
     - ```void compute_dpdq(const P3D &p, RB *rb, Matrix &dpdq)```

-**Test:** Compile and run `src/test-a2/test.cpp`.
+**Test:** Compile and run `src/test-a1/test.cpp`.
 Test 4 should pass.
 Note that **passing this test does not necessarily mean you get a full point** Your implementation should give correct results for every case.
-We will auto-grade your implementation with bunch of test cases after the deadline.
+We will auto-grade your implementation with a bunch of test cases after the deadline.

 ### Ex.5 Uneven Terrain (advanced)